PVOBrien/data-structures-and-algorithms/java-code-challenges/README_STACKSANDQUEUES.md

 .isEmpty() = returns true if the queue is empty, false if queue has values (implying at least 1 node) in it.

 ### PseudoQueue

+#### Challenge Summary
-- uses two stacks to create a faux queue.
+- use two stacks to create a queue "by method", not by object.
 All methods besides those mentioned below are private.

-Efficiency:
+#### Efficiency:
 Time O(n)
 Space O(n)

+#### APIs (aka Solution)

-.enqueue(value) - takes in passed value, and creates a new PseudoQueue, or "slinkies" between the two stack to create the verisimilitude of a queue.
+.enqueue(value) - takes in passed value, and creates a new PseudoQueue, or "slinkies" between the two stack to create a verisimilitude of a queue.
 .dequeue() - pops off the "front" node's value (by slinkying and then returning the value).
 .toString() - a recursive toString method.

+#### Whiteboard

 ![the board for pseudoqueue](https://github.com/PVOBrien/data-structures-and-algorithms/blob/master/java-code-challenges/src/main/resources/PseudoQueue%20Challenge%20Whiteboard.png)